-Environmental and social risk (ESR)
+Environmental and Social Risk (ESR)

 As a global bank, our influence is through the ways we channel the flow of money entrusted to us.
 With this influence comes responsibility.
 For us, this means making transparent choices about how, where and with whom we do business.
-We are guided by our ESR policy framework, which we update regularly.
+We are guided by our ESR framework, which we update regularly.
 We want the framework to reflect changing social norms and regulation relating to sustainability, and to challenge our own increasingly strong commitments on the topics of human rights and climate change.
-You can read more about the ESR policy framework below.
+You can read more about the ESR framework below.

 If clients in scope of our ESR framework don’t meet those standards and aren’t willing to change, we don’t do the deal.